 "But the position is different in instituting appeals in this court on matters originating from Primary Courts.
 Attachment of copies of decree or judgment along with petition of appeal is not a legal requirement.
-The filing process is complete when petition of appeal is instituted upon payment of requisite fees"

-He concluded that time of appeal starts to run against the appellant from the date the judgment appealed against is pronounced.
-In computing the time of limitation, no time is excluded, for attachment of judgment and decree are not a mandatory requirement.
+The filing process is complete when petition of appeal is instituted upon payment of requisite fees" His Lordship concluded that time starts to run against an intended appellant from the date the judgment appealed against is pronounced.
+He held further that in computing the time of limitation, no time is excluded as attachment of judgment and decree are not a mandatory requirement.

-The position in respect of appeals under Section 38 of Cap.
-216 was well expounded by Mgetta, J. in a recent decision (delivered on 14.8.2012) in the case of Fadhila Ally Vs Alex Holela, Miscellaneous Land Case Appeal No. 05 of 2011 (unreported) in the following terms:
+The position in respect of appeals under Section 38 of Cap 216 was well expounded by Mgetta, J. in a recent decision in the case of Fadhila Ally Vs Alex Holela, Miscellaneous Land Case Appeal No. 5 of 2011 DSM (unreported) in the following terms: